2016-2017 Scholarship Auditions

-The SRC Drama Program returns this Fall of 2014 after a nearly-two-year hiatus!
-As before, we will have an academic curriculum that includes acting courses as well as drama-oriented classes for humanities and fine-arts credit.
-We will also see the return of student-centered performance opportunities with planned productions in both fall and spring semesters each year.
-Finally, we will also reintroduce performing grants (scholarships) to recognize and reward the work of talented students.
+The SRC Drama Program has an academic curriculum that includes acting courses as well as drama-oriented classes for humanities and fine-arts credit.
+Each academic year, student-centered performance opportunities are available with planned productions in both fall and spring semesters.
+The Drama Program offers performing grants (scholarships) to recognize and reward the work of talented students.

 The SRC Drama Program has produced graduates who have gone onto careers in performance, including TV and film actor David Pires and, most recently, New York stage performer Kyle Motsinger.
 A student from the 1990s, Jacob Welch, is a theatre professor and award-winning lighting designer.

-For more information about opportunities in the SRC Drama Program, contact Douglas Okey at 309-649-6308 or email@example.com.
+For more information about upcoming productions and opportunities in the SRC Drama Program, contact Douglas Okey at 309-649-6308 or email@example.com.